syncfusion-content/winui-docs/winui/radialgauge/axes.md

 **Tick length in pixel**

-The `TickLengthUnit` is set as pixel, the major and minor tick lines will be rendered based on the provided logical pixel values in `MajorTickLength` and `MinorTickLength`.
+If the `TickLengthUnit` is set as pixel, then the major and minor tick lines will be rendered based on the provided logical pixel values in `MajorTickLength` and `MinorTickLength`.

 {% tabs %}